MicrosoftDocs/mixed-reality/mixed-reality-docs/case-studies-overview.md

                                                 </div>
                                                 <div class="cardText">
                                                     <h3>Capturing and creating content for HoloTour</h3>
-                                                    <p>HoloTour for Microsoft HoloLens provides immersive 3D personal tours of iconic locations around the world.
-As the designers and developers working on this project found out, creating a convincingly real 3D rendering of a well-known location takes a unique blend of creative and technological wizardry.</p>
+                                                    <p>HoloTour provides immersive 3D personal tours of iconic locations around the world.
+As the team working on this project found out, creating a convincingly real 3D rendering of a well-known location takes a blend of creative and technological wizardry.</p>
                                                     <i>August 2016<i>
                                                 </div>
                                             </div>